schlueter/Resume/README.md

 - Add features and maintain a fraud detection platform build with Django on Amazon Web Services
 - Integrated with Shopify and BigCommerce and cleaned up and added new features to an integration with Yahoo Small Business
+- Deployed and managed 3 instances of a Django application on AWS instances running Amazon Linux

 ##### Engineering Intern, Onboard Informatics — New York, NY, 6/2009 – 9/2009